ankitvermakiet/Module2/README.md

 # Module2
-Coursera Module 2 for HTML, CSS
+Coursera Module 2 for HTML, CSS, and JavaScript for web developers